New dam disaster puts Vale CEO, deals and dividends under scrutiny | MarketScreener

 One executive at a pension fund that holds Vale shares, who asked for anonymity due to the sensitivity of the matter, said it would be hard to justify big shareholder payouts in coming quarters, adding that a full review of Vale's governance was needed.

-Indeed, the company said in a late Sunday filing that it was suspending its planned shareholder dividends, share buybacks and executive bonuses because of the disaster.
+Early on Sunday, Vale said in a response to a question over its dividend policy that the company was focused on helping the disaster victims and "had not discussed the issue of dividends".
+But in a late Sunday filing, it said its board had decided to suspend planned shareholder dividends, share buybacks and executive bonuses because of the disaster.

-Vale said in a statement that it was focused on helping the disaster victims.
 During a Sunday visit to the rescue efforts, Schvartsman pledged to renew Vale's focus on safety, going "above and beyond any national or international standards."

 "We will create a cushion of safety far superior to what we have today to guarantee this never happens again," he said.